jimhigson/oboe.js-dissertation/main/main.md

 mitigated by the interface being purely internal.
 Dependency injection in this case allows the tests to be written more simply because it is easy to substitute the real XHR for a stub.
-Unit tests should test exactly one unit; were the streaming http object to create its own transport, the XHR would also be under test, plus whichever external service it connects to.
+Unit tests should test exactly one unit; were the streaming HTTP object to create its own transport, the XHR would also be under test, plus whichever external service it connects to.
 Because Javascript allows redefinition of built in types the stubbing could have potentially also been done by